dentarg/auth0-blog/_includes/asides/express-gateway.markdown

 You can see that the first request has been denied with `Unauthorized` status.
 That's because we didn't provide any JWT with the request, so it didn't go through.

 Now grab any HTTP client and let's configure it to start an OAuth 2.0 authorization process against Auth0.
-We can grab all the necessary parameters going on _Clients_ -> _Billings (Test Client)_ -> _Settings_ -> _Advanced Settings_ -> _Endpoints_
+We can grab all the necessary parameters going on _Clients_ -> _Billings (Test Client)_ -> _Settings_

-In my case, I am going to use `curl`, but you can use the one you prefer:
+In my case, I am going to use `curl`, but you can use the client you prefer:

 ```bash
 curl --request POST \